braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/getting_started/campaign_basics.md

 article_title: Campaign Basics
 page_order: 1
 page_type: reference
-description: “This reference article covers the basics of campaigns, covering various questions you should ask yourself as you set up your first campaigns.”
+description: "This reference article covers the basics of campaigns, covering various questions you should ask yourself as you set up your first campaigns."
 tool: Campaigns
 ---

 # Campaigns: The basics